 By MICK ROBERTS ©

 The wine bar, on the NSW South Coast, hit its peak in popularity during the 1920s and 30s, becoming a-much-loved social institution until its closure in 1962.

-Australia suffered terribly as a result of the Great Depression of 1929-33, with exports falling by 50 percent, businesses failing, unemployment becoming widespread, but there was always a quid for a drink to forget the hardships and establishments like the Thirroul saloon prospered during these times.
+Australia suffered terribly as a result of the Great Depression of 1929-33, with exports falling by 50 percent, businesses failing, and unemployment becoming widespread, but there was always a quid for a drink to forget the hardships – and establishments like the Thirroul saloon prospered during these times.

-A regular of the saloon, which sat on the corner of The Esplanade and Lawrence Hargrave Drive, was Dick Oakley, who would sit in the bar with his mates at crude timber benches enjoying ‘noggins’ of wine, entertained by popular hits of the time, such as ‘I Got Rhythm’, on an upright pianiola.
+A regular of the saloon, which sat on the corner of The Esplanade and Lawrence Hargrave Drive, was Dick Oakley, who would sit in the bar with his mates at crude timber benches enjoying ‘noggins’ of wine, entertained by popular hits of the time, such as ‘I Got Rhythm’, played on an upright pianiola.

-The bar was a popular place on a sunny Saturday, well lit by a large north facing bay-window, a 81-year-old Mr Oakley told me in a 1996 interview.
+The bar was a fashionable destination on a sunny Saturday, well lit by a large north facing bay-window, a 81-year-old Mr Oakley told me in a 1996 interview.

 It was a time when patrons of the saloon would gather around the radio listening in awe at the feats of cricketing legend Don Bradman; when a small glass of wine would set you back six pence, a large, a shilling; and a bottle of house wine, six shillings.

 Caldwell’s wines were fashionable, Muscat or Port a favourite with the men, while the ladies preferred the socially acceptable Sweet or Dry Sherry in their own segregated bar on the southern side of the building.

-Michael McGrade first received a wine license for Thirroul in 1913 when he rented premises, near the Ryan’s Hotel, from David Birch.
+Michael McGrade first received a wine license at Thirroul in 1913, when he rented premises, near the Ryan’s Hotel, from David Birch.

 Thirroul’s population growth as a railway workers’ town and tourist resort resulted in a huge trade increase for McGrade forcing him to relocate to purposely built premises on the corner of The Esplanade and the main road in 1917.